nextflow-io/patterns/README.md

 #### 15. Join two channels

-An example showing the usage of the `phase` operator to synchronise two channels.
+An example showing the usage of the `phase` operator to synchronise the items emitted by two channels.

 Run the example with this command: